Polymer/old-docs-site/app/1.0/start/toolbox/set-up.md

 Follow the instructions below install, build, and deploy a project using an App Toolbox template in less than 15 minutes.

-## Install the Polymer CLI
+## Install the necessary tools

 1. Install the LTS version (4.x) of Node.js.
 The current version (6.x) should work, but is not officially supported.
 Versions below LTS are not supported.

-1. Install the Polymer CLI
+1. Install the Polymer CLI and Bower

         npm install -g polymer-cli
+        npm install -g bower

 ## Initialize your project from a template